jez/blog/source/_posts/2017-12-05-tufte-course.markdown

 truth which is withheld.

 Tufte's speaking style favored shaming and derision to inclusion and passion.
-There was a certain element of, "it's okay, as long as I laugh along with everyone else I'll belong," even though it was only really chance that the negativity wasn't addressed at anyone in the audience.
+In the audience, there was a certain amount of, "it's okay, as long as I laugh along with everyone else I'll belong."
+This line of thinking leads to toxic behavior where people think they need to put down others to grow.

 Tufte repeatedly made arguments of the form: